bullet-db/bullet-db.github.io/docs/ws/examples.md

     The actual data shown here has been edited and is not how actual Yahoo user events look.

-!!! note "SQL translation"
+!!! note "BQL translation"

-    For each query, we will also rewrite it to a SQL like syntax for readability.
-Eventually, we plan the API to support this format as input so you could just write this in place of the JSON syntax.
+    For each query, we will also rewrite it to BQL - a SQL like querying API if you do not want to use JSON.

 ### Simplest Query